 While designing the UI, I quickly realized that I needed to throw out the more modern UI conventions, such as a hamburger menu icon.
 Early research and play-testing confirmed that our target audience prefers the older, more familiar, and ingrained UI behaviors they learned when they were younger.

-To keep a sense of calm, I also implemented a soothing color palate.
-After much play-testing, I settled on using shades of warm green and brown (8).
+I also implemented a soothing color palate to keep a sense of calm.
+After much play-testing, I used shades of warm green and brown (8).

 The result is a straight-to-the-point, blunt but non-stresser interface.
 The web-app prototype helped cut Prof. Antaki's research timeline while giving room for improvement during his testing.